Taylor Walls Preview, Player Props: Rays vs. Red Sox

 Taylor Walls At The Plate

-- Walls is hitting .203 with 12 doubles, two triples, eight home runs and 44 walks.
+- Walls is batting .201 with 12 doubles, two triples, eight home runs and 44 walks.

-- In 50.0% of his games this season (45 of 90), Walls has picked up at least one hit, and in nine of those games (10.0%) he recorded more than one.
+- In 49.5% of his 91 games this season, Walls has picked up at least one hit.
+He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.